aditya101099/AstroSiri/README.md

 ## Acknowledgements

-AstroSiri cannot be possible without the [Dark Sky API](https://darksky.net/dev), as well as [Siri Shortcuts](https://support.apple.com/en-gb/HT209055) and [Pythonista](http://omz-software.com/pythonista/).
+AstroSiri could not have been made without the [Dark Sky API](https://darksky.net/dev), as well as [Siri Shortcuts](https://support.apple.com/en-gb/HT209055) and [Pythonista](http://omz-software.com/pythonista/).